Senate hearing highlights childcare crisis in the U.S.

 WASHINGTON (NEXSTAR) — There’s concern from lawmakers that the childcare crisis is getting worse.
-Senators and experts say childcare is increasingly unaffordable for many Americans.
+Senators and experts agree, childcare is increasingly unaffordable for many Americans.

 Wednesday, lawmakers including Sanders asked experts how to both increase pay for childcare workers and lower the cost for parents.